caseit-tech-director/caseit-web-netlify/site/content/competition/_index.md

   heading: Learn More
   text: CaseIT may be the premier international Management Information Systems
     themed case competition but it is also much more.
-Learn more about CaseIT 2021 with an updated competition structure, competitor experience and how to apply.
+Learn more about CaseIT 2021 with updates on our competition structure, competitor experience and how to apply.
 darkmode: true
 ---